UPES Integrated LLB Admissions 2026

 Summarise the passage

-Understand the meaning of various words and phrases in the context that they are used in the passage
+Understand the meaning of various words and phrases in the context in which they are used in the passage

 Direct questions based on the information given in the passage